 I have this really bad habit of procrastinating.
-Why do now what I can put off for another couple weeks?
+Why do now what I can put off for another couple of weeks?
 It’s nice to get things cleared from the personal agenda, but if that thing will take real effort, I’d just as soon not worry about it until it really needs doing.
 Take cleaning out the truck, for instance.
 Weeks’ worth of dirt, leaves, old bank statements, empty water bottles, and candy wrappers all pile up.
 I’ll think about cleaning it out, but, meh, it can wait.
 Eventually, I’ll start to realize that I’ve effectively converted my truck into a roving trashcan, and I’ll scare up $1.50 in quarters and spend the next ten minutes at the gas station vacuum.
 It’s not the worst system in the world, but for two out of every three months, I’m not chomping at the bit to drive anyone else around.

 5.5 HP Motor: The Vacmaster Beast 5-Gallon Wet/Dry Vac comes with a punchy little 5.5 HP motor.
 It settles in the middle nicely between the 5 and 6 HP motors we see in other models.
 Of course, it’s how Vacmaster applies the power to CFM and water lift that will tell the whole story.